Looking for help with your list?

 |Street Address (1st line)||*|STREET|*|

-To add a new list field that accepts PayPal data, follow these steps.
+To add a new audience field that accepts PayPal data, follow these steps.

-- Click the drop-down menu next to the list you want to work with, and choose Settings.
+- Click the Manage Audience drop-down and choose Settings.

 - Click Add A Field, and choose the text field type.